CYCLING – Wheeling-born John Davis comes full circle.

 His background could also help Wheeling boost ticket sales.

-“How the fan base has gone from season ticket holders to these people who have come over for the last five, six or seven years and given this team their own new identity – it was amazing.”
+“How the fan base has gone from season ticket holders to these people who have come along for the last five, six or seven years and given this team their own new identity – it was amazing.”
 Said Davis.
 “The good thing about the way the Wheeling Nailers have worked is that there tends to be a pretty collaborative goal that is strategized together and we’ll just keep working towards the same goals.

 “I’ve been around the country with the Blue Jackets, Islanders, Reds and Browns and they’ve all been very different experiences.
 That makes it great.”